Stop drowning in

 ChatGPT, Gemini, claude.ai

-Go to claude.ai, ChatGPT, or Gemini.
-Paste the contents of any skill file into your conversation.
+Open claude.ai, ChatGPT, or Gemini.
+Copy any skill file and paste it straight into the chat.
 That's it.

 5 minute setup